As a California-based mortgage company, we do our best to educate home buyers about real…

 Risks of Waiving Contract Contingencies on a Bay Area Home Purchase

 But what does this mean exactly, and what are the risks of making a “non-contingent” offer on a house in the Bay Area?
-Here’s what you should know about this tactic.
+This guide explains everything you need to know about this potentially risky home-buying strategy.

 What Is a Purchase Contract Contingency?